jingnanyuan/shortlab5/README.md

 # shortlab5
 STAT 302 Short Lab 5
 A line I wrote using the shell on my computer
-A line from RStudio
+This is the line from RStudio
-a